 12 – Find something free to do in your town

 So many towns and cities have free events, especially on the weekends and especially in the summer months.

 Check out your local Macaroni Kid website.
-They usually have great ideas for activities to do instead of shopping to fill the boredom gap.
+They usually have great ideas for free activities to do with kids.

 Related Post: Kid’s “I’m BORED!”
 Checklist (+Free Printable!)

-Going on a picnic is one of our family’s favorite free activities to do.
+Going on a picnic is one of our family’s top free activities to do.